FoxLisk/alttp-notes/glitches/clip/basement_clip.md

 ## With a potion

-1. Get all the way into the spiral staircase, either by having an antifairy hit you or bomb snapping
+1. Get all the way into the spiral staircase
+   1. You can get hit by an antifairy if there's one around
+   2. You can bomb snap
+   3. You can just walk to the pixel
 2. YBA (i.e. press press ^+Y on the same frame.
 Make sure you are actually missing some of the resource the potion refills.)

 ## With Somaria